MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

         </tr><tr>
             <td>relatedContactInformation</td>
             <td><a href="#T_RelatedContactInformation">RelatedContactInformation</a>[]</td>
             <td>Contact information of an individual or organization playing a role for this Order Item.
-Buyer may only update the Buyer-related contacts.
+Buyer can modify, add, or delete only Buyer-related contacts.
 The rule for mapping a represented attribute value to a &#x60;role&#x60; is to use the _lowerCamelCase_ pattern e.g.
 - Buyer Product Order Item Contact: &#x60;role&#x3D;buyerProductOrderItemContact&#x60;